WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 ***At Higher Levels:*** When you cast this spell using a spell slot of 2nd level or higher, your minimum Armor Class and your current and maximum hit point totals increase by 1 for each slot level above 1st.

-#### Demonfire
-*4th-level evocation*
-___
-- **Casting Time:** 1 action
-- **Range:** 120 feet
-- **Components:** V, S
-- **Duration:** Instantaneous
-___
-You manifest five bolts of fel above your head, and direct to towards a creature you can see within range.
-The creature must make a Dexterity saving throw.
-On a failed save, the target takes 3d6 fire damage, or half as much on a success-ful one.
-The bolts all strike simultaneously, and you can direct them to hit one creature or several.
-A creature makes only one saving throw for all bolts striking it.

-***At Higher Levels.*** When you cast this spell using a spell slot of 5th level or higher, the spell creates one more bolt for each spell level above 4th.

 #### Diabolism
 *Necromancy cantrip*
 ___